 Reasons for compounding:

-- When needed medication are discontinued by or generally unavailable form pharmaceutical companies,
+- When needed medications are discontinued by or generally unavailable from pharmaceutical companies;

 - When the patient is allergic to certain preservatives, dyes or binders in available off-the-shelf medications;

 - When treatment requires tailored dosage strengths for patients with unique needs (for example, an infant);

 - When a pharmacist can combine several medications a patient is taking to increase compliance;

 - When a patient cannot take the medication in its currently available form (tablet, capsule, etc.), a pharmacist can prepare the medication in cream, liquid or other form that the patient can easily take; and

 - When medications require flavor additives to make them more palatable for some patients, most often, children.

 Pharmacy compounding is a centuries-old, well-regulated and common practice.
 Pharmacy is one of the most respected and trusted professions in the United States, ranked second only behind nurses.
 Compounding pharmacists work in a variety of practice settings, including: community pharmacies, hospitals, home infusion, hospice, assisted living and long-term care facilities.

 Compounding has evolved into a specialty practice within the pharmacy community today.
 New applications to meet today’s patient needs require additional education, equipment and processes that not all pharmacies possess.